 Barkley Bear Project

 Placement of wood structures, side channel grading and riparian plantings were completed in July of the 2020 and 2021.
-Once the Barkley Irrigation Company completed their transition to the new diversion downstream, the final phase of the construction were completed in July 2022.
+Once the Barkley Irrigation Company completed their transition to the new diversion downstream, the final phase of the construction was completed in July 2022.
 This included the removal of the old diversion structure and maintenance of riparian plantings.

 Where is this project?